Tanusri080/Tanusri080/README.md

 # 👋 Hi there, I'm Tanusri!

 🎓 Final year Computer Science student at **Kalasalingam University**, passionate about technology and service.
-💻 Future software developer with aspirations to serve the nation through the **defence sector**.
 🚀 I'm currently exploring **Generative AI**, **LLMs**, **LangChain**, and real-world software development.

 ---